mikeoconnor0308/boot-camps/gettingStarted.md

 ## Hello World

 Let's get going with a very simple "hello world" program in python.
-There's a number of ways to write this very simple python program, and you should be familiar with all of them
+There's a number of ways to write this very simple python program, and you should be familiar with all of them.
+The first way utilizes interactive python, or "ipython".

     $ ipython

-and then
+Within the ipython shell, type

     $ print 'hello world'

-when you hit 'enter', python should print out the specified text.
+when you hit 'enter', ipython should print out the specified text.

 Want to see another way to get python to print out 'hello world'? exit ipython using ctrl + d, and use a text editor to make a file called "hello.py".
 The file contents should be